kflu/btree.js/README.md

     - ~~`Cursor.node` is no longer the loaded node~~
     - ~~`createChild` -> `createNode`~~
     - ~~Some callbacks with a node need to save the node when done.~~
+    - do all the above for tests. fix tests.
 - Implement deletion
 - trees can specify a key comparison for JavaScript cannot override comparison operators

-###Callbacks with a node instance to save when done
+### Callbacks with a node instance to save when done

 I should not handle failures at btree level, but rely on higher level applications to properly reply the logs.